prashantsingh8962/Hospitality_Data_Analysis/README.md

 2. **Occupancy Trends**:
    - Cities like Delhi and Hyderabad show higher occupancy rates compared to others.
-   - Weekday vs. Weekend performance: Weekdays tend to have higher occupancy and realization rates.(Fridays & Saturdays)
+   - Weekday vs. Weekend performance: Weekdays tend to have higher occupancy and realization rates.( weekend are Fridays & Saturdays)

 3. **Property Performance**:
    Detailed breakdown of each property’s RevPAR, ADR, occupancy, and cancellations.